A tensor is a set of named dimensions defining its order and a set of values located in the space of those dimensions:

 tensor(key{}):{ {key:'key.1'}:3.0, {key:'key 2'}:5.0, {key:"key's"}:7.0 }

 Tensors where all dimensions are indexed can be written as numbers wrapped in square brackets in right dimension adjacent order.
-This form requires an explicit tensor type.
+If the type isn't declared already, this form requires an explicit tensor type.
+Note: Dimensions should be alphabetically ordered.

-Brackets must either be nested according to the structure of the type, where values in dimensions to the right are closer than dimensions on the left, or alternatively all values may be given (in the same order) as a flat array (the latter not supported in expressions).
+Brackets must be nested according to the structure of the type, where values in dimensions to the right are closer than dimensions on the left.
+For backwards compatibility (not supported in expressions), cell values may also be given in the same order as a flat array.

 A float 1d tensor in indexed form: